Sofiaps4/dorid-exons/README.md

 # SCRIPTS FOR TARGET CAPTURE ANALYSES
+## ABOUT
+ABOUT THE MS, WE FOLLOWED MATERIAL AND METHODS OF LAYTON ET AL 2020

 ## TRIMMOMATIC
 Trimmomatic v0.36 (Bolger, Lohse, & Usadel, 2014) was used to remove adapter sequences, exon capture reads with a quality score below 15 in a 4-bp sliding window, and reads shorter than 26 bp.

       #!/bin/bash
       for folder_name in */; do